livebungalow/takehome-data-eng/README.md

 3. Write a SQL query, or python script, of your choice, computing something you find interesting on top of the data, store this in a file `query.sql` (or `query.py`)

 This project is meant to be flexible as to showcase your decision making capabilities and your overall technical experience.
-As long as you can acheive the outcome feel free to use any additional tooling and approach you see fit - we just ask that you use Python 🐍 for the scripting and a SQL database as your data store (e.g SQLite, or Docker + Postgres as an example)
+As long as you can achieve the outcome feel free to use any additional tooling and approach you see fit - we just ask that you use Python 🐍 for the scripting and a SQL database as your data store (e.g SQLite, or Docker + Postgres as an example)

 We are more interested in seeing your thought process and approach to solving the problem!

 ## Evaluation

-We will use this project as our basis for our evaluation of your overall fit for a data engineering role from a techinical viewpoint.
+We will use this project as our basis for our evaluation of your overall fit for a data engineering role from a technical viewpoint.

 To do this, we will review your code with an eye for the following: